James Arax

 Coaching, cycles, corporate formats

-Now based in Barcelona, I’m launching TaichiFlow: first through private coaching (1:1 and Duo), then progressive cycles and corporate formats.
-Many sessions take place outdoors (parks, seaside): the setting naturally supports breathing, grounding, and a clean, stable energy.
+Now based in Barcelona, I am launching TaichiFlow through private coaching (1:1 and Duo), progressive cycles, and corporate formats.
+Many sessions take place outdoors — in parks and by the seaside — where the setting naturally supports breathing, grounding, and a clean, stable energy.

 Links